 Today his daughter is financially independent.
-After careful consideration of his overall plans, especially the fact that he can now leave more to his daughter free of estate tax, Bob decides to revise his will to provide that Cancer Research Institute will receive generous gifts from his estate while his daughter will still inherit the majority of his assets.
+After careful consideration of his overall plans, especially the fact that he can now leave more to his daughter free of estate tax, Bob decides to revise his will to provide that Cancer Research Institute will receive generous gifts from his estate while his daughter will still inherit the bulk of his assets.
 The amount left to Cancer Research Institute will be fully deductible for estate tax purposes and could result in a significant reduction in estate taxes that could otherwise be due under current or future tax law provisions.

 Other Ways to Give Through your Estate

 In that case, it may be wise to consider using these funds to make gifts to benefit Cancer Research Institute now or in the future.
 Contact your life insurance professional or retirement plan administrator for ways to make gifts from these resources today.
 A simple change of beneficiary form may be all that is required to provide for a gift of life insurance proceeds or what remains in a retirement account.
-As in the case of gifts through wills and revocable living trusts, such gifts can be arranged to take place only if loved ones predecease you, or in the event of other circumstances you specify.
+As in the case of gifts through wills and revocable living trusts, such gifts can be arranged to take place only if loved ones predecease you or in the event of other circumstances you specify.